-Prices for critical Rare Earth Elements REEs have jumped recently led by concerns that China is considering REE export controls and expectations of stronger than previously anticipated global demand for Offshore wind turbines and Electric Vehicles.
+Prices for Rare Earth Elements (REEs) have increased significantly in the past year led by concerns that China is considering REE export controls and stronger than previously anticipated global demand for offshore wind turbines, electric vehicles (EV's) and consumer electronics utilizing permanent magnets.
 China controls approximately 80% of global REE supply affecting many critical materials.
-Neodymium and Praseodymium (Nd-Pr) Rare Earth Oxide prices jumped 21% to US\$67,706/t on the week (November 20, 2020) in China according to pricing from Asia Metals (www.asianmetal.com).
-Prices are 28% higher than the US\$48,750/t recorded on October 26, 2020, highlighting the gradual rise in prices in recent weeks.
+Neodymium and Praseodymium (Nd-Pr) Rare Earth Oxide prices have increased by over 50% in the past 12-month period with supply/demand fundamentals remaining strong.

-Recent international announcements on new stimulus plans for offshore windfarms, new nuclear power stations combined with a recent jump in EV sales is driving prices.
-The election of Joe Biden in the USA is expected to add stimulus to new offshore wind developments and to promote greater EV and other renewable energy use.
+Recent international announcements on new stimulus plans for offshore windfarms and the rapid transition to electric vehicles by most of the world's top vehicle manufacturers are driving demand and prices.
+The election of President Joe Biden in the USA is expected to add stimulus to new offshore wind developments and to promote greater EV production and other renewable energy users and products.
 Consumer demand for EVs is much greater than expected with stronger sales growth due to new models and factory capacity now expected.
 Manufacturers are due to roll out significant numbers of new EV models particularly in the luxury sector where innovative new designs will create new demand.
-The massive demand for the Cybertruck is a good example is this.

-WHITE MOUNTAIN ANORTHOSITE
+WHITE MOUNTAIN ANORTHOSITE MINE

-The White Mountain Project (the "Project") processing plant produces a finely ground anorthosite mineral concentrate that is being sold under the name "GreenSpar".
+The Company currently has a 31.1% equity interest in Hudson Greenland A/S, which in turn owns 100% of the White Mountain Project (the "Project") in Greenland.
+The Project's processing plant produces a finely ground anorthosite mineral concentrate that is being sold under the name "GreenSpar".
 Anorthosite is an igneous rock dominated by the mineral plagioclase, a calcium aluminum silicate, that formed deep in the earths crust.
 Although anorthosite is found in several parts of the world, the White Mountain anorthosite deposit is unique because of its size and purity.
 Hudson has identified a number of primary markets for GreenSpar including:

 - E-Glass fiberglass

 - Paints, coatings and polymers

-- · Feed material for insulation (rock wool) manufacturing
+- Feed material for insulation (rock wool) manufacturing

 - Lunar simulants